Home > Analyses > Consumer Defensive > Target Corporation

 BJ’s Wholesale Club Holdings, Inc.12B

-Target Corporation ranks 3rd among its competitors.
-Its market cap is just 6.1% of the leader Walmart’s 899B, showing a significant scale difference.
+Target Corporation ranks 3rd among its 6 main competitors.
+Its market cap is just 6.03% of the leader Walmart, showing a significant scale gap.
 Target sits below the average market cap of the top 10 competitors (232B) but above the sector median (38B).
-The company is separated from the next competitor above by a wide margin of +591%, reflecting a distinct position in the industry.
+It holds a commanding 599% market cap lead over its nearest competitor above.

 Comparisons with competitors